USA-Citizen/USA-Citizen/README.md

 - 👋 Hi, I’m @USA-Citizen
-- 🌱 I major in a social science, but now are learning fundamental mathematics and programming.
+- 🌱 I major in one of social sciences, but now are also learning fundamental mathematics and programming.
 - 📫 How to reach me: WeChat:kk571021727

 <!---